RyanFrantz/ryanfrantz.github.io/_posts/2017-07-23-my-career-starts.md

 offered me a job and I was so excited I took it on the spot.
 I started immediately the next week.
 I didn't bother giving any notice at the restaurant.

 I had finally started my career.
 My salary was $22,000.
-It was Pittsburgh in 1978.
+It was Pittsburgh in 1998.

+### Footnotes

 [1] Mr. McGuire pulls Ben aside to give him direction after college by uttering a single word: "Plastics".

 [2] You read that right.
 It was mandatory to learn how to repair black and white TVs at my technical school.
 It was actually fun to learn.